Myoschen/next-blog/README.md

 # open browser and visit http://localhost:3000
 ```

-### Create articles
+### Create posts

-Create a new Markdown file in the `content` directory to add a new article.
+Create a new Markdown file in the `content/posts` directory to add a new post.

 ## License